D-a-rt/d-art.fixed-price/ligo/d-art.fa2-editions/README.md

 #### Update_minter_manage

 Entrypoints in order to update the contract holding the minters permission (made it updatable as this contract my be changed over time).

-#### Add & Remove admin

-Entrypoints in order to add admin to the admins map

 #### Accept & Reject proposals